Frequently asked questions

 Our observations in the BCG indicate that only one address, email, and phone number can be entered at a time for any account.
 Consequently, numerous questions arise regarding the expectations of this field, considering the practical functioning of the service for customers. iPostal1 will persist in adhering to the existing regulations and guidelines established by USPS and will consider making any required changes once sufficient information is available.

-We have many clients with DBAs.
-Do clients have to sign a 1583 form for each DBA they operate under outside of their registered business name?
-Also - What if a customer has multiple business names with the same customer info - do they need to do multiple 1583s?
+16. Do clients have to sign a 1583 form for each DBA they operate under outside of their registered business name?
+What if a customer has multiple business names with the same customer info - do they need to do multiple 1583s?

 Questions about filing the CMRA Form 1583A

-A: Yes, you need to file a Form 1583A for each CMRA location.
-There is also a new requirement – that whoever’s name is on the 1583A will also have to file a Form 1583, just like a customer.
-We will clarify if a Form 1583 has to be filed for each location if the same name is on the Form 1583A for all locations.
+Yes, you need to file a Form 1583A for each CMRA location.
+In addition, whoever’s name is on the 1583A will also have to file a Form 1583, just like a customer.
 However, you don’t have to create an account in the BCG for each location, as you can access all your registered locations from one account.

-If we use Anytime Mail and iPostal1, are they considered the CMRA for our space?
+5. If we use a virtual mail service provider, are they considered the CMRA for our space?

 Check out our resources page.